 Leveraging the National Bio and Agro-defense Facility

 The $1.25 billion facility is a biosafety level-4 laboratory and will replace the aging Plum Island Animal Disease Center in New York.
-NBAF is expected to be operational by 2022.
+NBAF is expected to be operational by 2022-2023.

 After a three-year site selection process, Manhattan, Kansas, was selected as the location for NBAF.
-The facility is under construction on Kansas State University's Manhattan campus and is adjacent to the university's Biosecurity Research Institute.
+The facility is under construction near Kansas State University's Manhattan campus and is adjacent to the university's Biosecurity Research Institute.
 This strategic location places NBAF near important veterinary, agricultural and biosecurity research and expertise.

 Kansas State University President Richard Myers joins former U.S. House Ag Committee Chairman Conaway to highlight the impact food security has on national security.